 Isabelle Huppert was born in 1953, in Paris, France, but spent her childhood in Ville d'Avray.
 Encouraged by her mother (who was a teacher of English), she followed the Conservatory of Versailles and won an acting prize for her work in Alfred de Musset

 's "Un caprice".
 She then studied at the Conservatoire d'Art Dramatique and followed an illustrious theatrical career...

 Lead icon of the influential New German Cinema of the 70's & 80's, Schygulla's natural blonde beauty and amazing versatility keep her among the world's top actresses.
 She won best actress at Cannes in 1983 for The Story of Piera

 (aka "The Story of Piera"), an Italian/German co-production.
 The Turkish/German co-production...

-Actor-dancer-director Jasmine Guy has enjoyed a diverse career in television, theater and film.
+Actress-dancer-director Jasmine Guy has enjoyed a diverse career in television, theatre and film.
 She began her professional career at the Alvin Ailey American Dance Theater in New York City.
-Jasmine starred on Broadway in the original productions of Beehive and Leader of the Pack, and reprised hit productions of Grease...
+Jasmine starred on Broadway in the original productions of Beehive and Leader of the Pack, and reprised hit productions of 'Grease'...